Pavlik1400/Install_arch/README.md

 hwclock --systohc
 ```

-Adjust name of computer: `nano /etc/hostname` and write there _"userhost - YOUR_USERNAME"_
+Adjust the name of the computer: `vim /etc/hostname` and write there _"userhost - YOUR_USERNAME"_

-Adjust hosts: `nano /ets/hosts` and write there -_"127.0.0.1 pavlik_giley.localdomain YOUR_USERNAME"-_
+Adjust hosts: `vim /etc/hosts` and write there -_"127.0.0.1 pavlik_giley.localdomain YOUR_USERNAME"-_
 DONT FORGET TO SAVE EVERYTHING

 Password for root: `passwd`

-Add new user: `useradd -G wheel -s /bin/bash -m YOUR_USERNAME`, and give him sudo permissions: `nvim /etc/sudoers`
+Add new user: `useradd -G wheel -s /bin/bash -m YOUR_USERNAME`, and give him sudo permissions: `vim /etc/sudoers`
 and uncomment _"%wheel ALL=(ALL) ALL"_

 user's password: `passwd YOUR_USERNAME`